 Divvy buys homes for an aspiring homeowner and leases them to the client for up to three years.

 The plan is designed for renters to become homeowners after saving enough for a 5-10 percent down payment.
 The company states that the average client saves $16,000 within those three years.

 This means most will end up paying private mortgage insurance.
-And, because they won’t compete on the open market for the house and work with a cooperative seller, these offer terms won’t be a deterrent to acceptance.
+And, because they won’t compete on the open market for the house and will always work with a cooperative seller, these offer terms won’t be a deterrent to acceptance.

 The buyer’s only upfront commitment is 1-2 percent of the purchase price upon lease commencement, which serves as the first down payment savings installment.

-Divvy makes all-cash offers (no appraisal required) on the homes its clients prefer and charges no interest on the mortgage to the renter, enabling the buyer to afford the down payment savings each month.
+Divvy makes all-cash offers (no appraisal required) on the homes its clients prefer and charges no interest on the mortgage to the renter, enabling the homebuyer to afford the down payment savings each month.
 It can also close in under 20 days on approved homes.

-Divvy also handles all standard closing costs, taxes, inspections, and homeowner’s insurance.
+Divvy also handles all standard closing costs, taxes, inspections and homeowner’s insurance.

-The renter can buy the home at roughly any time during the lease term, should the opportunity arise.
+The renter can buy the home at nearly any time during the lease term, should the opportunity arise.
 The home is less money if purchased before an 18-month benchmark and more if completed after that date.

-The home’s final buy-back price is set upon inception of the initial lease term using a third-party analysis of average appreciation and projected market factors.
+The home’s final buyback price is set upon inception of the initial lease term using a third-party analysis of average appreciation and projected market factors.
 If the market suggests it’s worth more than that upon the sale date, the buyer gets an even better deal.